zbirobin/Deep_Learning_Project_2/README.md

 `training.py` contains the classes and functions to train the model and to test it, e.g., `LossMSE`, `train_model_SGD`, `accuracy`,...

-`plots.ipynb` shows how we obtain the figures and plots in the `report.pdf` file.
+`main.ipynb` shows how we obtain the results obtained in the `report.pdf` file.

 `test.py` is a script to test on a simple dataset this framework by using a simple neural network and training it